Alva Design

 Susana: I always wanted to work in an inventive way.
 I even thought about becoming a scientist, and realized I could fulfill this creative compulsion through art in a way that felt less constricted by reality.

 Marcelo: Chaotic.
-We start from a desire or a need, work through sketches and drawings and then I’m occasionally fed related content through social media algorithms, and I’m always exchanging ideas and concepts with Susana.
+We start from a desire or a need, work through sketches and drawings, and then I’m occasionally fed related content through social media algorithms, and I’m always exchanging ideas and concepts with Susana.

 Susana: Inspiration can come from anywhere.
-Sometimes I am more attuned to visual arts, or fashion, or literature, or cinema, these are all forms of expression that interest me and add to my repertoire.
-I believe true inspiration is a state of attentiveness, of enchantment, that we often find in our day to day lives, the things that surround us, people, materials, nature and the city.
+Sometimes I am more attuned to visual arts, or fashion, or literature, or cinema; these are all forms of expression that interest me and add to my repertoire.
+I believe true inspiration is a state of attentiveness, of enchantment, that we often find in our day-to-day lives, the things that surround us, people, materials, nature, and the city.
 Like the title of a Paul Smith book I own: “You can find inspiration in everything, if you can’t, look again”.

 Marcelo: It varies.
 I split my time between PLAY – my architecture studio -, Alva, and now Galeria Alva, the space we have opened this year to showcase our work.
 I try to remain attentive to everything, although sometimes I need to focus on specific demands.

-Susana: I split my time between our studio/workshop with day to day tasks and creation, and now Galeria Alva.
+Susana: I split my time between our studio/workshop with day-to-day tasks and creation, and now Galeria Alva.
 Sometimes my work requires me to spend time elsewhere.
 We designed the costumes for the 50th anniversary of Grupo Corpo, one of Brazil’s most respected dance companies, and that requires a lot of dedication.
 I also try to squeeze as much time as possible with my daughter.
 I make sure to pick her up and take her to school every day, and we always have lunch together.

 Marcelo: Being from Minas Gerais, it felt natural to work with soapstone, given how abundant it is in our state and our rich tradition of craftsmanship.
 Regarding the wood we use, we choose to only work with Brazilian species that have been harvested sustainably, like freijó or jequitibá, or sourced from demolition sites, like braúna.